Why Do Locksmiths Need Business Insurance?

 - Example: One of your employees is working to help someone gain access to their home.
 Unfortunately, a neighbor thinks they’re breaking in and hits your employee over the head.
 Your team member suffers a concussion and is in the hospital for a couple of days.
 This policy will help cover their medical costs and lost wages while they recover.

 - Example: You’re hired to help someone get back into their car.
 They give you the make and model, but not the license plate.
 You go to the address they gave you and break into the car for them.
 Turns out, you accidentally went to a neighbor's house and gained access to the wrong vehicle.
 The actual owner sues you for negligence.
 Professional liability will cover the cost of legal expenses.

 What if you run into security systems you weren't made aware of?
 Or your customers aren't satisfied with your work?
 Keep reading for more reasons why you need locksmith liability coverage for your business.

-What Type of Business Insurance Does Your Locksmith Company Need?
+Type of Locksmith Business Insurance

 General Liability Insurance

 A general liability insurance policy i.e. locksmith liability insurance will defend you and your business if a claim is brought against you for third-party bodily injury, third-party property damage, and advertising injury such as copyright infringement or slander.
 If you carry general liability insurance, your insurance company will help cover legal fees and settlements if you are sued.